 So before you can analyze your Etsy traffic stats, you need to know where your traffic is coming from and why.

-When it comes to your traffic sources, your most important source of traffic will depend on your particular Etsy shop.
-There are many different avenues you can take to get more traffic, including Etsy ads, social media, and so on.
-So, where should you start?
+Regarding your traffic sources, your most important traffic source will depend on your particular Etsy shop.
+You can take many different avenues to get more traffic, including Etsy ads, social media, and so on.
+But where should you start?

 One of the easiest ways to get more traffic in your shop is through Etsy search.
 And the best way to get your listings found in Etsy search is with good keywords.

-Here’s the deal, Marmalead is an Etsy SEO tool that helps you find the best keywords for your Etsy listings.
+→ Get Marmalead, an Etsy SEO tool designed to help you find the best keywords for your Etsy listings.

 Why traffic source is important for your Etsy traffic stats